King Willem-Alexander since 2013, represented locally by Governor Eugene Holiday since 2010.

 Head of government:

-Prime Minister Sarah Wescot-Williams since 2010.
+Prime Minister William Marlin since 2015.

 110 volts AC, 60Hz.
 (Note that St Martin, the French side of the island, uses 220 volts).
 American-style plugs with two flat pins (and sometimes a third grounding pin) are used.